sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

 This uncertainty is the reason for the missing variance.
 The “missing” variance corresponds to variation in the outcome variable that is clearly attributable to the predictors, but we don’t know which of the effects in the model is responsible.
-When you calculate Type I sum of squares, no variance ever goes missing.
-The sequential nature of Type I sum of squares means that the ANOVA automatically attributes this variance to whichever effects are entered first.
-However, the Type II and Type III tests are more conservative.
+When you calculate Type 1 sum of squares, no variance ever goes missing.
+The sequential nature of Type 1 sum of squares means that the ANOVA automatically attributes this variance to whichever effects are entered first.
+However, the Type 2 and Type 3 tests are more conservative.
 Variance that cannot be clearly attributed to a specific effect doesn’t get attributed to any of them, and it goes missing.